derekfeger/visibility_analysis/README.md

 - This tool may be run on your entire dataset or any number of non-overlapping subsets of your data.
-This is done by setting the startloop and endloop variables in the user inputs section of the script.
+This is done by setting the `startloop` and `endloop` variables in the user inputs section of the script.
-Startloop should be set to the first record you want to include in the analysis, and endloop should be set to the number of the last record you want to include in the analysis plus one.
+`startloop` should be set to the first record you want to include in the analysis, and `endloop` should be set to the number of the last record you want to include in the analysis plus one.

 - For example, assume we are trying to run an analysis of a point dataset